By Nicole Fuge, MD® Managing Editor

 A mother’s mental health in the perinatal period – from pregnancy to the end of the first postnatal year – is crucial to the long-term health and wellbeing of families.

+Because we all know that mums are the glue that holds it all together.
 It’s also true that those first days/weeks/months of becoming a mother are hard AF.
 And we need as much support from our tribe as possible to survive this season.

 So we spoke to Dr Marcela Martin an infertility, gynaecology and obstetrics specialist, who talks us through 10 things you can all do to help better a new mum’s mental health.